william-popmie/PnO-team-09/src/frontend/README.md

 The demo account includes:
 - 5 collections (customers, products, orders, inventory, analytics)
-- 15+ documents with realistic data
+- 50+ documents with realistic data
 - Nested objects and arrays to showcase complex data structures
 - Various data types (strings, numbers, booleans, objects, arrays)
+- 15 customer profiles with complete address information
+- 20+ product listings across multiple categories
+- 12 order records with detailed transaction information

 > **Note:** The demo account is only created when initializing a new database.
-To customize the demo data, edit `dummy-account.json` in the project root before starting the server for the first time.
+To customize the demo data, edit `data/dummy-account.json` before starting the server for the first time.

 ## Features